Monsters and Men: Plot

 After working out and training, Zyrick hears his teammates talking about the Larson shooting, casually mocking Larson for "reaching for the gun."
-Zyrick returns home to find a celebration in his honor, but he finds the party overwhelming given the protest scheduled that same night.
-He walks out of the party, and his father confronts him saying that Zyrick has a ticket given his talent.
-Zyrick nevertheless joins the protest.
-During the protest, everyone begins chanting "I am...
+Zyrick returns home to find a celebration in his honor, but he leaves for a protest scheduled that same night.
+As he departs, his father confronts him, saying that Zyrick has a ticket out.
+Zyrick nevertheless joins the protest, during which the crowd chants "I am...
 Darius Larson" before they sit down and raise their fists peacefully.
-The cops tell them they will be disbanded by force and soon after the police start using aggressive measures and Zyrick runs away back home.
-The next day, Zyrick goes to his big game.
-The final scenes show Zyrick exiting the locker room wearing a t-shirt with the words "I am Darius Larson" that Zoe had given him the day before.
-As he approaches the field, the chant "I am Darius Larson" is overlaid in the background, before he takes a knee outside and it cuts to black.
+The police tell them they will be dispersed by force; soon after the cops start using tear gas and other aggressive measures, whereupon Zyrick runs home.
+The next day, Zyrick goes to his big game wearing a t-shirt with the words "I am Darius Larson" that Zoe had given him.
+As he approaches the field, the crowd chants "I am Darius Larson" and Zyrick takes a knee.